 Our board of directors has three standing committees: an audit committee, a nominating committee and a compensation committee.
+Subject to phase-in rules and a limited exception, the rules of Nasdaq and Rule 10A-3 of the Exchange Act require that the audit committee of a listed company be comprised solely of independent directors.
+Subject to phase-in rules and a limited exception, the rules of Nasdaq require that the compensation committee of a listed company be comprised solely of independent directors.
 Each committee operates under a charter that has been approved by our board and has the composition and responsibilities described below.
 The charter of each committee is available on our website.